-Montessori education places children into three year age groups (3-6, 6-9, 9-12 and 12-15) forming communities in which the older children spontaneously share their knowledge with the younger children.
+Montessori education places children into three year age groups (3-6, 6-9, 9-12, and 12-14), forming communities in which the older children spontaneously share their knowledge with the younger children.
 This represents an entirely different approach to education.
-Montessori’s educational philosophy is multi-sensory, multi-aged and child centered.
+Montessori’s educational philosophy is multi-sensory, multi-aged, and child centered.

 Sterling’s program is based on children’s developmental needs and creates freedom within limits through a carefully prepared environment.
 The environment allows exposure to materials and experiences that develop intelligence as well as physical and psychological abilities.
 Montessori materials are self-correcting, interesting to children and developmentally appropriate.
 The prepared environment is central to the implementation of the Montessori Curriculum.

-5. Sterling will have a strong management team, led by the Executive Director, which will create sound procedures guided by established policies that will ensure a safe environment for all.
+5. Sterling will have a strong management team, led by the Executive Director, and together will create sound procedures guided by established policies that will ensure a safe environment for all.

 6. Sterling Montessori will be committed to responsible growth driven by genuine Montessori practices, financial sustainability, and the collective needs of the community.